Reed-Math241/pitchR/README.md

 <!-- You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date. `devtools::build_readme()` is handy for this.  -->

-Hi \# Insert Package Name
+# pitchR

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of XXX is to … figure out why the blazers are the worst team in the nba
+The goal of pitchR is to create a accessible dataset with advanced pitcher analytics and salaries.
+When we did a project last semester we noticed that there wasn’t a similar dataset.

 ## Installation